mark-andrews/positron-ide-archlinux-installer/readme.md

-# Positron IDE - Arch Linux PKGBUILD
+# Positron PKGBUILD

-Custom PKGBUILD for installing Positron IDE on Arch Linux with **enhanced file integrity protection** to prevent Copilot corruption issues.
+Custom PKGBUILD for Positron IDE with integrity protection.

-## Why This PKGBUILD?
+This PKGBUILD was created with assistance from GitHub Copilot using Claude 3.5 Sonnet.

+## Files to commit:

 This PKGBUILD was created to address file corruption issues with the `copilot-language-server` that occurred with existing AUR packages, causing GitHub Copilot to malfunction in Positron on Arch Linux.